 This method of testing is carried out with the help of special software, which, as it were, imitates the actions of a living person during manual testing.
 This testing does not require human intervention, so the speed of the test increases and the cost of money decreases.
 There is one big “but” here.
 Automated testing cannot give 100% results, since it is carried out only on formal grounds (those that are hammered into the program) and does not provide an opportunity to find usability defects that can only be perceived by a human (for example, the color scheme of the interface).

 In our opinion, this is the best testing method in terms of price-performance ratio.
 It is carried out as follows:

-- each group is given tasks to perform certain actions on your website / service / program.
-You have to tell the subjects what they should do, but don't say how.
-This is the essence of testing - to see what actions users will use to achieve their goal.
+- Each group is given tasks to perform certain actions on your website / service / program.
+You have to tell the subjects what they should do, but don't say how they should do that.
+This is the essence of testing - to see what actions users will take to achieve their goal.

 - After all this, you analyze exactly how the subjects performed their tasks - where they clicked, which links they followed, whether they quickly found what they wanted, etc.

 When designing an interface, remember that too much attention to one characteristic can significantly harm another.
 By removing some elements in an effort to achieve minimalism, you can create problems with the understanding of the user interface.
 By embodying the characteristic of attractive design, you run the risk of overdoing it and making the interface too heavy to load quickly.
 Therefore, the most important (and most difficult) in this whole story is to maintain the perfect balance of all interface properties, and then it will be truly user-friendly.
 We hope our guide on how to create a user-friendly interface will help you create a successful product:)